WATCH: Drivers Swept Off Roadway By Flash Flooding At 36th & North Peoria

 Video

-Raw video after two drivers were swept off the roadway and into a ditch Thursday evening near 36th and North Peoria.
+Two drivers were swept off the roadway and into a ditch Thursday evening near 36th and North Peoria.
+Both got out okay.

 Keep up-to-date with everything that happens in your world.